RosettaCommons/documentation/application_documentation/trRosetta/trRosetta.md

 ## trRosetta algorithm
 ======================

 The trRosetta application takes two inputs: a sequence (in FASTA format) and a multiple sequence alignment (in .a3m format).
-It then carries out the following steps:
+Multiple sequence alignments can be generated using the HHBlits webserver (https://toolkit.tuebingen.mpg.de/tools/hhblits); for an example of an MSA in .a3m format, see the [[trRosettaProtocolMover|trRosettaProtocol]] documentation.
+The trRosetta application then carries out the following steps:
 1. The multiple sequence alignment is converted to a one-hot 3D tensor (sequence position x sequence x amino acid identity), which is provided to the trRosetta neural network.
 2. The trRosetta neural network runs, applying a series of 2D convolutional layers to transform the inputs into a set of output tensors.
 These include 3D inter-residue distance probability distribution tensor (res1 x res2 x binned inter-residue distances), two 3D inter-residue torsion probability tensors for the inter-residue dihedrals omega and theta (see note above), and a 3D inter-residue angle probability distributoin for the inter-residue angle phi (see note above).
 3. A centroid-mode representation of the sequence is built, and its initial conformation is randomized.
 Randomization modes include: